Setting the Right Expectations to Build a Great Digital Product

 Expectations regarding future digital products can be tricky.
 The market is constantly expanding, and the offers have a considerable range spread.
 How can you be sure you get the optimal result for your project?

 In the video below, Teo presents a case study for one of the top clients from the fintech world, Confidas.
 He explains how the project’s early discussions rolled out.
-Lines were drawn to make sure the project is trackable and overall goals attainable.
+Lines were drawn to ensure the project was trackable and overall goals attainable.

 Part #1: What did the client have in mind?

-Our first question to our client is generally “What do you have in mind?”.
-Whenever our client is ambitious and highly imaginative, they come up with an answer that is head-in-the-clouds unrealistic.
-The product is in a certain state.
-Before we start planning for Charlie to become a doctor, we have to teach him how to walk.
+Our first question to our client is generally, “What do you have in mind?”.
+Whenever our clients are ambitious and highly imaginative, they come up with a head-in-the-clouds unrealistic answer.
+The product is in a particular state.
+Before planning for Charlie to become a doctor, we must teach him how to walk.
 Right?
 Well, so is the case with most projects.